pippin-29/kreas_script_project_vine-_3.0_-/gitbook-docs/README.md

 ---
-description: All pages within this space are subject to the below files.
+description: All pages within this space are subject to the below COPYRIGHT statements.
 ---

 # COPYRIGHT